Lord of the Jungle (film)

-Lord of the Jungle is a 1955 American adventure film in the Bomba, the Jungle Boy series.
-It was the last one in the 12-film series.
-Johnny Sheffield was 24 when he retired from the screen shortly after making this film.
+Lord of the Jungle is a 1955 American adventure film directed by Ford Beebe and starring Johnny Sheffield.
+It is the 12th and final film in the Bomba, the Jungle Boy series, which were based on the Bomba series of juvenile adventure books.
+It was also Sheffield's final film.
+He died in 2010.

 Plot

 Bomba must locate a rogue elephant before a stubborn group of government agents slaughter the entire herd.
 Surprisingly, Commissioner Barnes sides with the agents but his visiting niece helps Bomba.
 After surviving a stampede (while tied up), Bomba identifies the guilty elephant and rescues the herd.